- Splunk Enterprise and virtual machines

 |HP-UX||VXFS, NFS 3/4|

-Note: If you run Splunk Enterprise on a file system that is not listed, Splunk Enterprise might run a startup utility named
+If you run Splunk Enterprise on a file system that is not listed, the software might run a startup utility named

-locktest to test the viability of a file system for running Splunk Enterprise.
+locktest to test the viability of the file system.

 Locktest is a program that tests the start up process.
 If

-locktest runs and fails, then the file system is not suitable for running Splunk Enterprise.
+locktest fails, then the file system is not suitable for running Splunk Enterprise.

 Considerations regarding file descriptor limits (FDs) on *nix systems